imagej/imagej.github.io/_pages/plugins/replace-red-with-magenta.md

 8% of the male population is red-green blind.
 If given the task to find two colors maximizing the number of people who cannot see the difference, red and green are a wise choice.
 Yet, still way too many figures in scientific publications show red/green merges.

 At least magenta/green images help this situation.
-However, [the only thing human eyes can quantify are numbers](Spirals_(Macro)).
+However, [the only thing human eyes can quantify are numbers](/plugins/spirals).

 As a demonstration, call Fiji's {% include bc path='File | Open Samples | Spirals'%} and if you see a bright green and a bright yellow in the dominant spirals, you should look closer.